ISISComputingGroup/ibex_developers_manual/Training-Instrument-Scientists-in-IBEX.md

 #### General

-- At least a week before the course, book any tea or coffee requirements with catering https://www.stfccatering.co.uk/.
+- At least a week before the course, book any tea or coffee requirements with catering.
+Start navigating from the [Catering page](https://staff.stfc.ac.uk/core/catering/Pages/default.aspx) on the staff intranet site to plan catering.
+This will lead you to the web-site of the [current catering franchise holder](https://www.ralcatering.com/), from where you can place an order.
 Typically we book:
     - Coffee/tea (80%/20%) for 9am and 1pm.
 Usually we include some biscuits and a bottle of water
     - We typically don't book lunch since most people leave to do other things over the break.
     - You will need a project code to book with catering.
 Ask one of the managers (e.g. Freddie Akeroyd) to provide one if you need it.